 “I think the capacity here is 15,000,” he says happily.
 “I’ve got a few years to go.”

 ▪ ▪ ▪

 Beer Can Appreciation Day at Payette Brewing

-All canned beer is $2 at Payette Brewing, 733 S. Pioneer St. in Boise, on Wednesday, Jan.
-24. Joe Prin will show off his Payette collection — and a few other treasures — from 2 to 6 p.m.
+All day Jan.
+24, select varieties of canned beer will be $2 in the taproom, and six-packs, 12-packs and 24-packs of canned beer (to-go only) will be $1 off, at Payette Brewing, 733 S. Pioneer St. in Boise.
+Joe Prin will show off his Payette collection — and a few other treasures — from 3 to 6 p.m.
 Interested in beer-can collecting?
 Email Joe Prin at email@example.com.